 “Rigorous honesty means telling the truth when it’s easier to lie and sharing thoughts and feelings even when there may be consequences,” writes David Sack, MD, for Psych Central.
 That means the person who is lying must catch and correct himself or herself in the lie and correct it while in the middle of it, even if he or she will feel embarrassed about being caught in a lie, according to Sack.

 Honest recovery doesn’t stop at Step 1, which requires the person in recovery to admit they were powerless over their addiction and that their lives had become unmanageable.
-Honesty with others, including family, healthcare providers, therapists, and peers, is incorporated throughout the 12 steps, and the program makes honesty in recovery a daily part of the recovering addict’s life.
+Honesty with others, including family, health care providers, therapists, and peers, is incorporated throughout the 12 steps, and the program makes honesty a daily part of life of a person overcoming substance addiction.

 Sack also writes that rigorous honesty in recovery extends to verbal lies and nonverbal lies, such as cheating or stealing.